evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 412 km (256 miles), with an energy consumption rate of 15.0 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of  kW.
+The vehicle supports fast DC charging with a maximum power of 78 kW.
 Charging from 0% to 100% takes approximately 122 minutes, while a more typical scenario from 10% to 80% takes 43 minutes with an average charging speed of 61 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 55%.
 This results in an effective charging speed, including time lost, of 57 kW, with each charging session taking about 33 minutes and 12 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24.5 kWh/100 km, the trip would take approximately 11 hours and 35 minutes.
 This journey would require six charging stops from 5% to 55%, with a total charging time of 195 minutes.

 ### Onboard Charger

+The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 37 minutes using a home charging setup.

 ### Charge Port